 The swelling of the vulva accompanied by clear mucus discharge has been documented (Schaftenaar et al. 2006) alongside low progesterone (P4) concentrations (Kusuda et al. 2007).
 Hence, visual changes in the vulva act as real-time indicators of a female's estrus (Kusuda et al. 2007).
 However, no research has been conducted on vulva appearance in relation to behaviour changes during estrus in Malayan tapirs.
-Both of these techniques could be beneficial in the captive breeding management of Malayan tapirs.
-The aim of this study was to investigate the estrus behaviour pattern and vulva changes of captive female Malayan tapirs.
+Both of these techniques could benefit the captive breeding management of Malayan tapirs.
+This study aimed to investigate the estrus behaviour pattern and vulva changes of captive female Malayan tapirs.